top of page

 Prepare for Training and Consolidate Your Skills

 Have a look at the Skills Checklist on page 21 of the BCAB Paddlesport Instructor Course Guide and create a plan to prepare for the course.
-Identify skill gaps and find courses and resources that build your skill set.
-Candidates need to be confident and comfortable paddling independently on sheltered water, and passionate about teaching Kayak and SUP skills to people new to the disciplines.

 Register for Training Early For Your Best Skill Development